 The third step is monitor.
 You need to keep track of what is happening in your food production area so that you can make adjustments as needed.
 This includes monitoring temperature, humidity, bacteria levels, and other indicators of food safety.

-The fourth step is control.
+At last, The fourth step is control.
 This is where you take steps

 How to Establish the Food Distribution